How To Test Your Password Strength To Prevent Hacking

-The fields change as you type, giving a great visual clue as to when you have reached your goal of a very strong password – in the example below we used a password of 1d*6L^PmTq which passed with flying colors:
+The fields change as you type, giving a great visual clue as to when you have reached your goal of a very strong password – in the example below I used a 10 character password of 1d*6L^PmTq which passed with flying colors:

 Give it a try – and if you have an existing password that scores poorly, use the test to check for a new stronger password so you can change it.